-As a result of Amendment 40, at least five of seven Supreme Court justices and seven of nineteen Court of Appeals judges will leave office on January 13, 2009.
-Replacement justices and judges will need time to receive training in judicial procedure and review pending cases, which could create a case backlog and increase workload for agencies working in the court system.
+Based on current terms, at least five of seven Supreme Court justices and seven of nineteen Court of Appeals judges will leave office on January 13, 2009.
+Replacement justices and judges may need time to receive training in judicial procedure and to review pending cases, which could create a case backlog and increase workload for agencies working in the court system.
 Any case backlog will depend on the number of appeals filed and the number of cases resolved during the next two years.
 It is estimated that if additional resources are needed, they will be requested during the annual budget process.